nicolascouvrat/javaimports/README.md

 Enjoy the blazing-fast formatting! 🎉

-_Dev note_: You can validate that the native-image build is working correctly by running `mvn verify -Pnative-image` which will run the native-image specific integration test.
+_Dev note_: You can validate that the native-image build is working correctly by running `mvn verify -Pnative-image` which will run the native-image specific integration tests.

 **IMPORTANT:**